FightlolYes/collatz-conjecture/README.md

-Just trying to do some research regarding the Collatz Conjecture problem and using Machine Learning algorithm to predict accurate patterns
+Just trying to do some research regarding the Collatz Conjecture problem and using a Machine Learning algorithm to predict accurate patterns (I have no hope to make any groundbreaking discovery)

 Still in Development stage :)